sophiamjiali/aml-integrated-omics-pipeline/README.md

 ## Repository Layout
-The following repository layout includes the provided BeatAML example dataset.
+The following repository layout includes the provided BeatAML example dataset and all data provided for download.

 ```bash
 .